Where DoES A GENERATIONAL Curse Come from?

 - Possessing Satanic objects

 While it is not in the character of God to curse, it is discovered that the violation of God’s laws triggers curses.
-God’s laws carry adverse consequences when disobeyed.
+God’s laws carry adverse consequences that sometimes result in a generational curse when disobeyed.
 Therefore God does not need to verbally put a curse on someone before the curse like a time bomb kicks in.
 His curses are based on his written law or covenant he made to us on the one hand.
 They are not just random curses he places on us as he wishes.
 It is only triggered when a man sins or rebels against his word.
 The book of Deuteronomy is filled with several demanding positions that attract either curses or blessings.
 Also the choices we make have consequences that either attracts curses or blessings!

 For example when Judah unknowingly slept with Tamar his daughter in law God’s curse was automatically triggered to show his displeasure – “A bastard shall not enter into the congregation of the LORD; even to his tenth generation shall he not enter into the congregation of the LORD.”
 (Deuteronomy 23:2).
 As mentioned in the earlier edition of this teaching the children that were brought forth were bastards and it took ten generations of cleansing to take care of the lineage.